chynnalew/plant-life/README.md

 ## Description
 This site is the splash page for a fictional company I created to showcase my UX design, responsive web-design, and UI skills.

+## Setup and Instructions
+* download or clone [this repository](https://github.com/chynnalew/plant-life) to your local machine
+* open the index.html file in your local browser

 <hr/>
 <hr/>